Partnerships: The key to lasting solutions

 - FedEx, to develop a cleaner, more efficient delivery truck,

-- AT&T, the telecom giant, to develop significant ways to save water lost from cooling towers atop AT&T office buildings and data centers around the country.
+- AT&T, the telecom giant, to develop significant ways to save water lost from cooling towers atop AT&T office buildings and data centers around the country, and

 As EDF takes on some of the most difficult environmental problems internationally, the need for new alliances will multiply.
 The varied cultural backgrounds, history and experience that our partners bring to the table will challenge us and strengthen our effectiveness in finding solutions.